xErik/nftgen/README.md

       // Probability: 0.0...1.0
       // Which euqals: = 0...100%
       "probability": 1.0,
-      // Sum of all weights in this case is 17 "weights": {
+      // Sum of all weights is 17
+      "weights": {
         // Probability: 1 / 17
         "Red.png": 1,